 PHOENIX – Today, the Aviation Department officially launched its City of Phoenix Airport Worker Child Care Scholarship Program to promote an added benefit for workers in the aviation industry, which has been challenged for more than two years by the COVID-19 pandemic.

-The program was made possible through a $4 million investment by the Phoenix City Council, as part of the city’s American Rescue Plan Act strategic plan.
-A focus of the ARPA strategic plan is to support people, neighborhoods and businesses struggling due to the unprecedented economic impacts they faced from COVID-19.
-The Airport Worker Child Care Scholarship Program targets the vital frontline workers who support the essential travel operations of Phoenix Sky Harbor International Airport.
+The program was made possible through a $4 million investment by the Phoenix City Council as part of the city’s American Rescue Plan Act strategic plan.
+The ARPA strategic plan focuses on supporting people, neighborhoods, and businesses struggling due to the unprecedented economic impacts they faced from COVID-19.
+The Airport Worker, Child Care Scholarship Program, targets the vital frontline workers who support the essential travel operations of Phoenix Sky Harbor International Airport.

 “As a working mother, I know that ensuring your child has a vibrant, caring environment during the workday is paramount,” said Phoenix Mayor Kate Gallego.
 “This investment in our airport team members in need can be life-changing.
 By supporting workers, airport operations, business concessions, and families thrive.”

 Scholarships are available to Phoenix Sky Harbor badged workers who meet certain income criteria, including Aviation Department employees, airline employees, concessions workers, and contractors who ensure “America’s Friendliest Airport®” is up and running 24 hours a day.